ilaydayaman/LuViRA_Dataset/README.md

 ## Grid Data/Trajectories

-75 trajectories where robot moves back and forth in a (mostly) straight line (while facing the same side of the studio).
-The ''Grid120" trajectory was deleted from the radio system since the syncronization was lost between the LuMaMi and UE.
-The files for ground truth vision and audio systems kept for completeness.
+75 trajectories where the robot moves back and forth in a (mostly) straight line (while facing the same side of the studio).
+The ''Grid120" trajectory was deleted from the radio system since the synchronization was lost between the LuMaMi and UE.
+The files for ground truth vision and audio systems are kept for completeness.

 Named as: Grid101, Grid102, ..., Grid176.

 ## Random Data/Trajectories

-13 trajectories recorded with different movement patterns.
+14 trajectories were recorded with different movement patterns.
 Some of the trajectories involve people moving around in the effective area.

 List of the trajectories: